alttch/smartobject/doc/readme.rst

    # add Jack to factory
    people.create(obj=jack)

+   # set Jack's heartbeat
+   jack.heartbeat = 100

-   # consider heartbeat is collected to Redis via external service
+   # but consider heartbeat is collected to Redis via external service
    print('Heartbeat of Jack is: {}'.format(people.get('Jack').heartbeat))

 The file *person.yml* is a property map for the *Person* object.
 It can